-How can I stop the twenty year clock from running?
+How can I reset the twenty year clock back to zero?

 As mentioned above, an agreement between parties stops the clock permanently.
-In addition, the clock stops running if the abutter ceases to use your property.
-However, sending a certified letter to the abutter asking him or her to cease use of your property does not stop the clock from running, unless the abutter in fact ceases using your property.
+Sending a certified letter to the abutter asking him or her to cease use of your property resets the clock at zero, but in this case the clock starts running again.